sidsri99/100-days-of-code/log.md

 **Today's Progress**: Solving competitive programming questions using Java

 **Thoughts**: Competitive programming requires determining and implementing the solution using proper data structures and algorithm which also helps in improving time complexity of program for larger inputs.

+### Day 75: 8 August 2020 , Saturday

+**Today's Progress**: Revised and practiced some SQL commands

+### Day 76: 9 August 2020 , Sunday

+**Today's Progress**: Practiced some questions based on Collection in Java

+### Day 77: 10 August 2020 , Monday

+**Today's Progress**: Practiced some questions based on algorithms in Java

+### Day 78: 11 August 2020 , Tuesday

+**Today's Progress**: Solved some competitive programming contest questions in Java using Data Structures and Algorithms

+### Day 79: 12 August 2020 , Wednesday

+**Today's Progress**: Practiced some Java questions based on abstraction

+### Day 80: 13 August 2020 , Saturday

+**Today's Progress**: Practied some programs in Java, focussing to optimize the solution